MrtnMndt/Rethinking_CNN_Layerwise_Feature_Amounts/README.md

 As reported in the paper we make use of the *Kaiming-Normal* weight initialization of *Delving Deep into Rectifiers* by [He et. al](https://arxiv.org/abs/1502.01852) and use the learning rate schedule as proposed by [Loshchilov and Hutter](https://arxiv.org/abs/1608.03983) in *Stochastic Gradient Descent with Warm Restarts*.
 Both are implemented in a `LearningRateScheduler` and `WeightInit` class.
 For the latter we have included options for other initialization methods that can be used.

-## Interactive plots and additional results

-We are currently preparing a Github page and a jupyter notebook including interactive visualization to navigate and explore our 3-D plots more easily.
-We will update this shortly.